1lchenko/AspNetCore.Docs/aspnetcore/mvc/controllers/testing.md

 Three tests of `CreateActionResult` are included in the `ApiIdeasControllerTests`.

-The first text confirms that a <xref:Microsoft.AspNetCore.Mvc.ControllerBase.BadRequest*> is returned for an invalid model.
+The first test confirms that a <xref:Microsoft.AspNetCore.Mvc.ControllerBase.BadRequest*> is returned for an invalid model.

 [!code-csharp[](testing/samples/3.x/TestingControllersSample/tests/TestingControllersSample.Tests/UnitTests/ApiIdeasControllerTests.cs?name=snippet_CreateActionResult_ReturnsBadRequest_GivenInvalidModel&highlight=7,13-14)]